pawankulkarni13/java9Demo/README.md

 ### Private methods in Interfaces
 We can write private and private static methods too in an interface using ‘private’ keyword.
+Wait a private Method ?
+How and who can access it. ?

 ### JCMD Sub-Commands
 jcmd command line utility.
 We will get a list of all classes loaded in the JVM and their inheritance structure.